Gimli Glider: Landing at Gimli

 As the plane approached the runway, the pilots realized it was coming in too high and fast, increasing the likelihood that the 767 would run off the runway.
-The lack of hydraulic pressure prevented flap/slat extension that would have, under normal conditions, reduced the aircraft's stall speed and increased the lift coefficient of the wings, to slow the airliner for a safe landing.
+The lack of hydraulic pressure prevented extension of flaps and leading-edge slats that would have, under normal conditions, reduced the aircraft's stall speed and increased the lift coefficient of the wings, to slow the airliner for a safe landing.
 The pilots briefly considered a 360° turn to reduce speed and altitude, but they decided they did not have enough altitude for the manoeuvre.
 Pearson decided to execute a forward slip to increase drag and reduce altitude.
 This manoeuvre, performed by "crossing the controls" (applying the rudder in one direction and ailerons in the other direction), is commonly used in gliders and light aircraft to descend more quickly without increasing forward speed; it is rarely used in large jet airliners outside of rare circumstances like those of this flight.
 The forward slip disrupted airflow past the ram air turbine, which decreased the hydraulic power available; the pilots were surprised to find the aircraft slow to respond when straightening after the forward slip.

 With both engines completely starved of fuel, the plane made hardly any noise during its approach.
 This gave people on the ground no warning of the impromptu landing and little time to flee.
 As the gliding plane closed in on the decommissioned runway, the pilots noticed boys were riding bicycles within 1,000 ft of the projected point of impact.

-Two factors helped avert disaster: the failure of the front landing gear to lock into position during the gravity drop, and a guardrail installed along the centre of the repurposed runway to facilitate its use as a drag race track.
+Two factors helped avert disaster, namely the failure of the front landing gear to lock into position during the gravity drop, and a guardrail installed along the centre of the repurposed runway to facilitate its use as a drag race track.
 Pearson braked hard as soon as the wheels touched down on the runway, skidding and promptly blowing out two of the aircraft's tires.
+Two boys on bicycles were able to bike away.

 The unlocked nose wheel collapsed and was forced back into its well, causing the aircraft's nose to slam into, bounce off, and then scrape along the ground.
 This additional friction helped to slow the airplane, and kept it from crashing into the crowds surrounding the runway.
 Pearson applied extra right brake, which caused the main landing gear to straddle the guardrail.
 Air Canada Flight 143 came to a final stop on the ground 17 minutes after running out of fuel.

 No serious injuries occurred among the 61 passengers or the people on the ground.
-As the aircraft's nose had collapsed onto the ground, its tail was elevated, so some minor injuries occurred when passengers exited the aircraft via the rear slides, which were not sufficiently long to accommodate the increased height.
+As the aircraft's nose had collapsed onto the ground, its tail was elevated, so some minor injuries occurred when passengers exited the aircraft via the rear evacuation slides, which were not sufficiently long to accommodate the increased height.
 Racers and course workers with portable fire extinguishers extinguished a minor fire in the nose area.